YairHalberstadt/stronginject/README.md

 ## Need Help?

-I tend to hang around on gitter so feel free to chat at https://gitter.im/stronginject/community.
+I tend to hang around on Gitter so feel free to chat at https://gitter.im/stronginject/community.

-You can also [open an issue](https://github.com/YairHalberstadt/stronginject/issues/new/choose), ask on [stackoverflow](https://stackoverflow.com/questions/ask), or tag [me](https://twitter.com/HalberstadtYair) on twitter.
+You can also [open an issue](https://github.com/YairHalberstadt/stronginject/issues/new/choose), ask on [Stack Overflow](https://stackoverflow.com/questions/ask), or tag [me](https://twitter.com/HalberstadtYair) on twitter.